 Mass says enjoy it while it lasts.
 The sunny, warm spring highs of May are here.

-To hear the full discussion of the weekend weather along with an explanation of what might have propelled the race times of crew teams going through Seattle's Montlake Cut this week, you can click on the “play” icon at the top of this post.
+To hear the full discussion of the weekend weather along with an explanation of what might have propelled the race times of crew teams going through Seattle's Montlake Cut earlier this month, you can click on the “play” icon at the top of this post.

 The weekly KNKX feature 'Weather with Cliff Mass’ airs every Friday at 9 a.m. immediately following ‘BirdNote’, and twice on Friday afternoons during ‘All Things Considered.'
 The feature is hosted by KNKX environment reporter Bellamy Pailthorp.
 Cliff Mass is a University of Washington professor of atmospheric sciences, a renowned Seattle weather prognosticator, and a popular weather blogger.
 You can also subscribe to podcasts of ‘Weather with Cliff Mass’ shows, via iTunes or Google Play.